Best Things to See in Lisbon in Three Days

 9. Castello de Sao Jorge

-With the sun shining and a city still to explore, we walked up to Castello de Sao Jorge.
-On the way up steps and along narrow streets, we passed by lots of street art.
+With the sun shining and a city still to explore, we walked up to Castelo de São Jorge.
+We passed by lots of street art on the way up the steps and along narrow streets.

 10. Street Art in Lisbon